-Debt Collection for eCommerce Startups: The Definitive Guide
+Debt Collection for E-Commerce Startups: The Definitive Guide

-This guide will be particularly helpful if you are either a marketplace dealing with chargebacks from consumers and vendors who are technically liable but often can’t or won’t pay, a postpaid service (advertising, SaaS, and others) unable to charge customers that have no or an expired payment instrument on file, an eCommerce and subscription company dealing with chargebacks and refund requests or a money management and financial services experiencing ACH returns and other missed payments.
+This guide will be particularly helpful if you are either a marketplace dealing with chargebacks from consumers and vendors who are technically liable but often can’t or won’t pay, a postpaid service (advertising, SaaS, and others) unable to charge customers that have no or an expired payment instrument on file, an eCommerce and subscription company dealing with chargebacks and refund requests or money management and financial services experiencing ACH returns and other missed payments.

 Losses and Why They Happen

 The dynamic of online purchases has changed completely in the past decade.
 Buying online is now the norm.
 Whether it’s a laundry service or a new book, we have our credit cards stored and 1-click purchases set up, with landing pages designed to reduce friction.
 This virtual purchasing environment, coupled with easy chargeback rules, made even easier with low friction purchases, leads to increased buyer’s remorse and a sense that customers can refuse to pay because businesses will simply accept that.
-Research shows that as much as 40% of returns and chargebacks are because of these reasons, and not because of fraud or identity theft.
-It’s easy, it feels harmless, and there’s no talking involved with the merchant.

 How Much Loss Is Too Much?